mackee/tanukirpc/README.md

 The `tanukiup` command is very useful during development.
 When you start your server via the `tanukiup` command, it detects file changes, triggers a build, and restarts the server.

+### Usage
 You can use the `tanukiup` command as follows:
 ```sh
 $ go run github.com/mackee/tanukirpc/cmd/tanukiup -dir ./...
 ```

-The `-dir` option specifies the directory to be watched.
+- The `-dir` option specifies the directory to be watched.
 By appending `...` to the end, it recursively includes all subdirectories in the watch scope.
 If you want to exclude certain directories, use the `-ignore-dir` option.
 You can specify multiple directories by providing comma-separated values or by using the option multiple times.
 By default, the server will restart when files with the `.go` extension are updated.

+- The `-addr` option allows the `tanukiup` command to act as a server itself.
+After building and starting the server application created with `tanukirpc`, it proxies requests to this process.
+The application must be started with `*tanukirpc.Router.ListenAndServe`; otherwise, the `-addr` option will not function.
+Only the paths registered with `tanukirpc.Router` will be proxied to the server application.

+- Additionally, there is an option called `-catchall-target` that can be used in conjunction with `-addr`.
+This option allows you to proxy requests for paths that are not registered with `tanukirpc.Router` to another server address.
+This is particularly useful when working with a frontend development server (e.g., webpack, vite).

 Additionally, it detects the `go:generate` lines for the `gentypescript` command mentioned later, and automatically runs them before restarting.